 Make sure to keep your kids and yourself hydrated while spending time outdoors.
 Bring water bottles filled with ice and locate a water fountain at your destination for refills.
 Pack watermelon, strawberries and cantaloupe as a refreshing snack to keep you hydrated and cool.

 Before setting up your picnic, try to find an area with plenty of shade.
 Pack an extra blanket or towel so you can comfortably find the best spot in the park.
 If you are going to the beach, invest in a beach tent to hide out under when you or your kids need a break from the sun.

+Using sunscreen is one of the easiest ways to stay safe in the summer heat.
 The sun not only brings heat, but it also brings powerful rays that can cause skin damage.
 Pack sunscreen, hats, sunglasses and UV protective clothing for the entire family, and don’t forget to reapply that sunscreen throughout the day.

 Find the Water